amsb/react-evoke/README.md

 #### **placeholderDelay** *(optional)*
 How long in milliseconds to wait while loader promise is pending before showing the placeholder.
 The default is `500`, set to `0` to show placeholder without delay.

-#### **loadError**
+#### **loaderError**
 A render prop for what to render when the promise returned by the loader is rejected.
 Can be defined or overridden for each `Connector`.
-If not defined (the default), the error is thrown so you can catch it in [Error Boundary](https://reactjs.org/docs/error-boundaries.html).
+If not defined (the default), the error is thrown so you can catch it in an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).

 #### **meta**
 An object to store stuff that is not part of the application's view state.
 This is a good place to stash API objects and the like for later use in executing actions.